DPDP Roles, explained simply

 Law creates obligations.
 Scale and risk influence implementation.
 But the retention reconciliation is a day one discipline.
 You cannot wait for a notification to start documenting why you hold what you hold.

 If you work in telecom, how clean is your dataset by dataset retention basis?
-Drop it in the comments.

 #DPDP #DataProtection #Telecom #ISP #Privacy #DataRetention